Olical/tm-challenge/README.md

 ## Ideas on how to implement key points

  * Manifest view can encode the data in the URL or a hunk you can copy / paste back in.
 So it can be shared with anyone.
 Everything else is stored in your browser.
+ * Another approach for manifest: Allow exporting the data structure as a CSV or plain text, maybe both.
+I'm going to take this approach I think.
+It's by far the most practical, the user could be savvy with NPM and running this locally, who knows!
+They can't give a link to the moving company, they'll be able to email them though.
+The manifest view should simply generate portable formats (plain text / CSV).

 ## Reflux structure